Levi's Stadium: Public transit

 Stadium patrons have the option of riding VTA light rail (Valley Transportation Authority) to the stadium.
-The closest light rail station is the Great America station, which is located just west of the stadium in the median of Tasman Drive.
+The closest light rail station is Great America station, which is located just west of the stadium in the median of Tasman Drive.

-To the east, other transit options include the VTA Lick Mill station (also in the Tasman median) as well as the Amtrak and ACE station near California's Great America.
+To the east, other transit options include the VTA Lick Mill station (also in the Tasman median) as well as the Amtrak and ACE Santa Clara–Great America station near California's Great America.
 VTA also offers dedicated shuttle bus service to the stadium from the Warm Springs BART station.